stoyan-vuchev/responsive-scaffold/README.md

 - ****Side Rail Support:**** The Responsive Scaffold layout is thoughtfully designed to seamlessly incorporate Side Rail content, making it ideal for implementing components like a [NavigationRail](https://developer.android.com/reference/kotlin/androidx/compose/material3/package-summary#navigationrail) on larger screen devices or compact devices in landscape mode.
 This creates a natural and efficient user navigation experience.

-- ****Adaptive Window Sizing:**** Leveraging the capabilities of the [WindowSizeClass](https://developer.android.com/reference/kotlin/androidx/compose/material3/windowsizeclass/WindowSizeClass) from the [androidx.compose.material3](https://developer.android.com/reference/kotlin/androidx/compose/material3/windowsizeclass/package-summary) package, the layout dynamically adjusts its hierarchy based on the window width size.
+- ****Adaptive Window Sizing:**** Leveraging the capabilities of the [WindowSizeClass](https://developer.android.com/reference/kotlin/androidx/compose/material3/windowsizeclass/WindowSizeClass) from the [androidx.compose.material3.windowsizeclass](https://developer.android.com/reference/kotlin/androidx/compose/material3/windowsizeclass/package-summary) package, the layout dynamically adjusts its hierarchy based on the window width size.
 It enables the layout to smoothly switch between displaying a Bottom Bar content for compact window width size and displaying a Side Rail content for medium or expanded window width size.

-- Also, when the window width size is medium or expanded, the Floating Action Button content disappears, in that case, the FAB should be included at the upper left of the screen, as stated in the [Material Design FAB guidelines](https://m3.material.io/components/floating-action-button/guidelines#db386471-8faf-4ded-ad55-8fc63ddb6e40).
+- When the window width size is medium or expanded, the Floating Action Button content disappears, in that case, the FAB should be included at the upper left of the screen, as stated in the [Material Design FAB guidelines](https://m3.material.io/components/floating-action-button/guidelines#db386471-8faf-4ded-ad55-8fc63ddb6e40).
 For example by placing it inside the header content of a [NavigationRail](https://developer.android.com/reference/kotlin/androidx/compose/material3/package-summary#navigationrail) component.

 ## Requirements